mcibique/vue-testing-examples/README.md

 });
 ```

-Let's give a shot to the mocked store:
+Let's give the mocked store a shot:

 ```js
 import { mount } from '@vue/test-utils';